pingswept/me30-website/content/logistics/syllabus.md

 * Tues/Thurs, 1-2 PM on the SEC patio
 * Brandon is also usually findable in Nolop.

-LA office hours are:
+LA office hours are at Nolop at these times:

-* Leslie - TBD
-* Luisa - TBD
-* Madeline - TBD
-* Olivia - TBD
+* Mondays 6:30-8:30pm: Luisa & Olivia
-* Reid - TBD
+* Tuesdays 10:30-11:30am: Zosia
-* Roy - TBD
+* Wednesdays 8:00-9:00pm: Roy
-* Zosia - TBD
+* More hours TBD

 ## Course credit and time expectations